 1/2 cup cooked weight, (100 grams) peeled, cooked and mashed sweet potato

 1 – 2 teaspoons dried herb, I use thyme and oregano usually

-But mostly I love how excited my three are when this comes out of the oven…they adore and never tire of “Mom’s concoctions”.
+I love how excited my dog is when this comes out of the oven…he never tires of “Mom’s concoctions”.

-So, a few variations.
-To make this recipe grainfree, you can substitute either 1 cup cooked quinoa, or well cooked and mashed chickpeas.
-Or you can use all sweet or mashed white potato ( 1 1/2 cups).
+To make this recipe grainfree, you can substitute either 1 cup cooked quinoa, or just use all sweet or mashed white potato ( 1 1/2 cups).
 To make it lower fat, you can omit the 3 eggs and use eggwhite only., or look for fatfree ground turkey.
-Ground turkey, may come in a range of fat content, so be sure to check that too (I used 93% lean for my recipe, you can get both higher and lower) .
-All of these changes, affect the nutrient composition, but this is a recipe to use occasionally as a meal, or you can use it more regularly, as a treat or topper.
-Even the additions of calcium – you could use a level teaspoon of NOW carbonate, for example, to add 1200 mgs – and beef liver (just 2 ounces, please, pureed) will help fill in missing nutrients,but doesn’t make this a fully balanced recipe for regular use.
+Ground turkey, may come in a range of fat content, so be sure to check that too (I used 7% fat for my recipe, you can get both higher and lower) .
+All of these changes, affect the nutrient composition, but this is a recipe to use occasionally as a meal, or you can use it more regularly, as a treat or topper, so we’re not seeking perfection in terms of nutrient balance.
+Additions of organ meats such as beef or chicken liver, will help fill in missing nutrients, but doesn’t make this a fully balanced recipe for regular use.
 I have left them out of this recipe, assuming your regular meals provide the iron, copper, zinc, selenium and more that is low in his recipe.

 A very customizable and healthy meal for your fourlegged friends, whatever Holiday you celebrate.
 Let me know what you tried, and how it turned out.

 Oh yeah – my cats all love it too, especially without the cranberries.
 Don’t forget the felines!